Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|-----------------|
 | `function` | `undefined` | see [pan gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/pan-gesture#event-data) |

-Callback triggered when the pan gesture ends, receives a pan gesture event as its only argument.
+Callback triggered as soon as the user lifts their finger off the screen, receives a pan gesture event as its only argument.

 ### onPinchStart
 | Type | Default | Additional Info |